-“Don’t judge a person’s worth by the size” is an apt proverb to describe the function of the fibular bone.
+“Don’t judge a person’s worth by size” is an apt proverb to describe the function of the fibular bone.
 The fibula is the calf bone that sits beneath the tibia (shin bone) and succors it in weight-bearing.
-This thin bone aids in stabilizing the lower leg and improving the ankle range of motion.
+This thin bone aids in stabilizing the lower leg and improving the ankle’s range of motion.
 Though it plays little role in weight-bearing, a broken fibula is enough to keep you away from work and daily activities for weeks or months.

-This article introduces you to the anatomy of the fibula, the management of broken fibula after an accident, and how to secure a well-deserved compensation.
+This article introduces you to the anatomy of the fibula, the management of a broken fibula after an accident, and how to secure well-deserved compensation.

 Anatomy and Function of Fibula

-The fibula is a twin bone to the tibia, but it is much smaller.
+The fibula is a twin bone to the tibia but much smaller.
 Unlike the tibia, it is not attached to the knee joint, and ligaments connect it to the tibial head.
 The lower end of the fibula (lateral malleolus) has an indentation for many ligaments to attach to the distal talofibular joint, and it, along with the tibia, provides stability to the lower leg.
 It makes the ankle movements more fluid.

 Because the tibia bears the majority of the weight of the human body, the fibula is used as a bone donor site for bone grafts in other parts of the body when needed.
 The fibular artery or peroneal artery supplies blood to the diaphysis of the fibula.